Application Process for M.A. in Technical Communication

 What funding opportunities are available for the MATC program?

 The MATC program offers funding through competitive teaching and Writing Center assistantships.
 Teaching assistantships allow graduate students to teach in our nationally-recognized first-year writing program, as well as potentially teach English 202: Introduction to Technical Communication in their second year.
 Writing Center assistantships provide opportunities for students to serve as writing consultants, mentor new consultants, and participate in Writing Across the Curriculum (WAC) activities.
-Students who secure an assistantship are also eligible to apply for the Graduate Residential Scholars Program (GRSP).

 Non-resident students are also encouraged to apply for our GEM Grad Scholarship.